sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

 ## 2.2 Functional Description
 The set of items to be gathered for a given software release is defined by the development team.
 It is specified in a way that enables run-time access to the desired set of information items to be collected.
 The definition of the set of information items to be collected includes specification of the access function to be used for each item in the list to gather the information, format it as needed, and pack it into the output file.
 The location of the resulting output file is provided to the requesting client at the completion of command execution.

+The output file name has the following form:

+`
+/var/dump/sonic_dump_sonic_YYYYMMDD_HHMMSS.tar.gz
+`

+Example:

+`/var/dump/sonic_dump_sonic_20191118_221625.tar.gz
+`
+See section 3.6.2.2 for an explanation of the output file name format.

+To view the contents of the file, the user must copy it to a local file in the client file system.
+If the file is to be extracted within the directory to which it is copied, the directory should have at least 50 MB of available space.
+To extract the file inside of the directory to which it has been copied while displaying a list of output files, the following command can be used:

+`
+tar xvzf filename.tar.gz
+`
+The files are extracted to a directory tree, organized based on the type of information contained in the files.
+Example file categories for which sub-directories are provided in the output file tree include:

+- log files ("log" directory )
+- Linux configuration files ("etc" directory)
+- generic application "dump" output ("dump" directory)
+- network hardware driver information ("sai" directory)
+- detailed information on various processes ("proc" directory).

+To extract the file contents to an alternate location, the following form of the "tar" command can be used:

+`
+ tar xvzf filename.tar.gz -C /path/to/destination/directory
+`
+Some of the larger "extracted" files will be compressed in gzip format.
+This includes log files and core files and also includes other files containing a large amount of output (e.g. a dump of all BGP tables).
+These files have a ".gz" file type.
+They can be extracted using:

+`
+gunzip <filename.gz>
+`

 # 3 Design
 ## 3.1 Overview
 The "show techsupport" command causes invocation of an RPC sent from the management framework to a process in the host to cause collection of a list of flexibly defined sets of diagnostic information (information "items").
 The collected list of items is stored in a compressed "tar" file with a unique name.
 The command output provides the location of the resulting compressed tar file.

-The "since" option can be used, if desired, to restrict the time scope for some of the information items (e.g. logs) to be collected.
-This options are passed to the host process for use during invocation of the applicable information gathering sub-functions.
+The "since" option can be used, if desired, to restrict the time scope for log files and core files to be collected.
+This option is passed to the host process for use during invocation of the applicable information gathering sub-functions.

-Help information and syntax details are provided if the command is executed with the "-h", "--help" or "-?" option.

 ## 3.2 DB Changes
 N/A